AI for

 We serve EU brands.
 What about the EU AI Act?

 The prohibited-practices and AI-literacy provisions have been in force since 2 February 2025.
 Article 50 transparency obligations on chatbots and deepfakes apply from 2 August 2026.
 Prohibited-practice fines reach €35m or 7% of global turnover; transparency breaches up to €15m or 3%.
-Either way they apply to your client, not just the model provider.
-We bake the disclosure logic, the literacy training and the audit trail into the build.
+Your client can have duties as a deployer.
+We include the disclosure logic, training and audit trail in the build.

 How do we re-price retainers without losing the client?